zerosalife/zerosalife.github.io/source/_posts/2016-07-23-how-i-am-setsuna-uses-a-state-stack-interiors.markdown

     | Interior ←push |
     | Map            |

 It's hard to tell how the interior state differs from the town map and the forest map from the beginning of the video.
-In fact, I think that you could cover similar features with a simple Map state that knows where triggers (for, for example, Dialog or Treasure) and exits are placed.
+In fact, I think that you could cover similar features with a simple `Map` state that knows where triggers (for, for example, Dialog or Treasure) and exits are placed.

-So, it's likely ethat the I am Setsuna devs are using a gneeralized Map state to cover tehse cases
+So, it's likely that the *I am Setsuna* developers are using a generalized `Map` state to cover these cases.

 This leads us to the final state I want to explore, a state to capture the Overworld.